New York Feminist Art Institute: History

 New York Feminist Art Institute opened in June 1979 at 325 Spring Street in the Port Authority Building.
 The founding members and the initial board of directors were Nancy Azara, Miriam Schapiro, Selena Whitefeather, Lucille Lessane, Irene Peslikis and Carol Stronghilos.
 A board of advisers was established of accomplished artists, educators and professional women.
 For instance, feminist writer and arts editor at Ms. Magazine Harriet Lyons was an adviser from its start.

-Inspired by the actions of the Feminist art movement, the founders sought to create a community that would inspire women artists and help them assess how their art was created in the "social and psychological context of our identity as women."
+Drawing upon the Feminist art movement, the founders sought to create a community to support women artists.
+The organization provided a framework for members, for analyzing the development of their work, within the social and psychological contexts of their gender identity.

 The Joint Foundation provided a grant that allowed the organization to operate initially.
 The American Stock Exchange, The Eastman Fund, America the Beautiful Fund, RCA, the Ford Foundation and the NEA also provided grants to the organization.
 It held biannual open houses and annual benefits to raise funds.
 One of the earliest was very successful and had Louise Nevelson as a guest of honor.
-Open house honorees were Alice Neel, Elaine DeKooning, Vivian Browne, Louise Bourgeois, Lenore Tawney, Faith Ringgold, Nancy Spero, Elizabeth Murray and The Guerilla Girls among others.
+Open house honorees were Alice Neel, Elaine de Kooning, Vivian Browne, Louise Bourgeois, Lenore Tawney, Faith Ringgold, Nancy Spero, Elizabeth Murray and The Guerrilla Girls among others.

 In April 1981 the organization held a weekend conference "Political Consciousness/ Political Action: Dialogues and Strategies for the 80s" to help women gain a greater sense of personal power and discover ways to engage in the political process.

-NYFAI also moved to a new location in 1984 in TriBeCa on Franklin Street, which had gallery space for the cooperative Ceres Gallery, additional space for its school and had rental studio and storage space for artists.
+In 1984 NYFAI moved to a new location on Franklin Street in TriBeCa.
+This new location had gallery space for the cooperative Ceres Gallery, additional space for its school and had rental studio and storage space for artists.

 In 1984 they co-sponsored a Museum of Modern Art protest, "Women Artists Visibility Event" with the Women's Interart Center, the Heresies Collective, and the Women's Caucus for Art's New York chapter.
 They protested the few numbers of women in MoMA's grand-reopening and "An International Survey of Recent Painting and Sculpture" exhibition; Of 165 exhibitors, only 14 of them were women.
 Buttons with the statement, "The Museum of Modern Art Opens but Not to Women," were worn by 400 protesters.

 The Institute, which had struggled with ensuring it had sufficient funding for some time, shut down its operations by 1991.
 Rutgers University Libraries received its library and archives.
 The non-profit Ceres Gallery moved in 1992 to SoHo and then Chelsea at 547 West 27th Street.